litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

 ### Complete Syntax

-The complete definition of a proposition is:
+The complete definition of a predicate is:

 ```litex
 prop propName(parameter1 set1, parameter2 set2, ...):